raynamharris/R_Intro_for_Bioinformatics/05-plotting.md

 layers on the plot.

 Then, we passed in two arguments to `ggplot`.
-1. Using `data = gapminder`, we tell ggplot where to find the data
+1. Using `data = gapminder`, we tell ggplot where to find the data.
+Because ggplot expects to first be told the data, you don't have to type `data =` because this is the default.
 2. Using the `aes` function, we tell `ggplot` how variables in the data map to *aesthetic* properties of the figure, in this case the x and y locations.
-In the above example, said plot **lifeExp on the x-axis** and the **gdpPercap on the y-axis**.
+In the above example, we said plot **lifeExp on the x-axis** and the **gdpPercap on the y-axis**.

 Finally, we told `ggplot` how to visually represent the data by adding adding a **geom** layer.
 In our example, we used `geom_point`, which tells `ggplot` we want to visually represent the relationship between x and y as a **scatterplot**